lucymait/project-4/README.md

     return request.user == obj.user
 ```

-- As the admin is the only person who can post, delete and put any of the data (from the admin panel), we decided the user will only need a get route on all our views, apart from the Booked Class View
+- As the admin is the only person who can post, delete and put any of the data (from the admin panel), we decided the user will only need a get route on all our views, apart from the Booked Class View.

 - The AllFitnessClassView gets all the fitness classes, whereas the FitnessClassDetailView gets a single fitness class.